devodo/DivertR/docs/quickstart/redirects.md

 In general dummy roots return the .NET `default` of the call's return type, e.g. `null` for reference types and `0` for `int`.
 There are some special cases such as `Task` types are returned as `null` valued completed Tasks.

 > Proxies with dummy roots can be used as mock objects.
+{: .note }

-# Via
+# Via Intercepts

 `Via` instances are added to a `Redirect` to control the way its proxies behave.
 Proxy calls are diverted and passed to the Vias for handling.